 "The Burmilla is known to develop polycystic kidney disease as they age," Venator says.
 "Which can move to the formation of cysts in their kidneys, often leading to renal failure."

-Responsible breeders will test kittens for health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat’s vet.
-Diseases and other health problems can develop later in life and need to be routinely monitored.
+Responsible breeders will test kittens for health issues, but it's important to keep regularly scheduled vet appointments and take the advice of your cat's vet.

 After the accidental discovery of the Burmilla—named for the Burmese and chinchilla—work was done to preserve and expand the breed.
 The breed has only recently been recognized by breeding organizations and remains relatively rare.